 - Is Winter The Best Time To Start Laser Hair Removal?

 With every treatment provided here at LasaDerm, there are a host of benefits that you can take advantage of.
 Before deciding whether this treatment is for you, it is important to consider the benefits of laser hair removal.
 Here are just a few:

 Innovative Equipment Is Used

 As a medical led cosmetic clinic in Northampton and the surrounding areas, we are committed to only using the highest quality of equipment.
 Through using innovative technology, you can achieve a greater level of precision, targeting only the hair follicles without causing any damage to the surrounding skin.
 This makes laser hair removal an incredibly safe way to achieve permanent hair reduction, suitable for all manner of clients, even those who may have been limited with their results in the past.

+Here at LasaDerm, we use Lightsheer technology which minimises pain, reduces treatment time and maximises efficiency.
+This technology can treat all skin types with its ability to adjust wavelengths while also providing an abundance of treatments from laser hair removal to wrinkle reduction.
 The precise nature of modern laser equipment also means that several areas of the body can be treated on both men and women.
 This includes not only common areas such as the legs, underarms and back but also chest and face.

 Permanent Hair Reduction